ROGUE-JCTD/django-maploom/README.md

 First load the template tags in your template:

 	{% load maploom_tags %}

+In the <head> section of your html section add the MapLoom js files:

+    {% maploom_js %}

-Then add a map loom map to your page:
+Then add a map loom map to your page by placing the following tag anywhere in the <body> tags.:

 	{% maploom_html %}

-* Note: ```maploom_html``` currently reutrns a full HTML site that can be loaded via an iframe.
-This will be improved as MapLoom development continues.